Soar to Success with the Thompson Scholars Program

 Students who do not have a campus housing assignment must commute from home or make their own arrangements for a place to stay during Thompson Scholars Program.

-All students are required to be present for the first session at 12:30 PM on August 6, regardless of on- or off-campus housing.
+All students are required to be present for the welcome dinner at 6pm on August 3 regardless of on- or off-campus housing.

 What about meals?